-- A proper data format will automatically appear, if the analysed set was pre-processed with the current CHORUS version.
-For datasets pre-processed in the older versions, select the proper data format from the pop-up menu. - Select the time zone from the pop-up menu, if needed. - Input coordinates of the deployment.
-The coordinates are needed only to display the sunrise and sunset times in CHORUS GUI, otherwise these fields can be left empty. - Press "Update start_times file" to save new data in the Data format, UTC time zone and Coordinates fields in the start_time.mat file in the data folder.
-The updated values will be automatically displayed in the next sessions of CHORUS with the analysed dataset, so the user will not need to input them again.
-If the data folder is write protected, then an error message will be displayed, but the values shown/inputted in all fields will be used by CHORUS nevertheless. - Press "Start CHORUS GUI" to open the main CHORUS menu.
+A proper sea noise recorder model will automatically appear, if the dataset to be analysed has been pre-processed with the latest version of CHORUS (V.8).
+For datasets pre-processed in the older versions, select the proper model from the pop-up menu.
+It will be saved for further sessions of CHORUS with the analysed dataset, if you press the "Update start times file" button.

+Select the time zone from the pop-up menu, if needed.
+It will also be saved for further sessions of CHORUS with the analysed dataset.

+Input coordinates of the deployment.
+The coordinates are needed only to display the sunrise and sunset times in CHORUS GUI, otherwise these fields can be left empty.
+Coordinates will be saved for further sessions of CHORUS with the analysed dataset, so the user will not need to input them again, if you press the "Update start times file" button.

 The Main GUI menu is shown in the top menu panel in Figure 2.
-In this menu you can specify the time period (first and last days) for which a long-time average spectrogram of sea noise, compiled from the pre-calculated PSDs, will be displayed after pressing "Spectrogram" button.
+In this menu you can specify the time period (first and last days) for which a long-time average spectrogram of sea noise, compiled from the pre-calculated PSDs, will be displayed after pressing the "Spectrogram" button.
 The minimum averaging time is the duration of individual recording.
-At the minimum averaging time, the maximum number of days that can be displayed in the spectrogram is 15 to 30 depending on computer's capacity.
+At the minimum averaging time, the maximum number of days that can be displayed in the spectrogram is 15 to 60 depending on computer's capacity.
 The averaging time can be increased by a factor of 2, 3 or 4, if the user wishes to display a longer time period.
 In this case, the corresponding number of pre-calculated PSDs will be averaged.

 If the deployment coordinates were specified, press the "Sunrise/set" button after displaying the spectrogram to add the sunrise and sunset times indicated by red triangles pointed up and down respectively.
 The dynamic range of PSD levels displayed by different colours can be changed using the minimum and maximum level pop-up menus.

 Once the long-time average spectrogram is displayed (Figure 2), the Recording menu will automatically appear below the spectrogram (bottom menu panel in Figure 2).
-The first action to be done in the Recording menu is to press the "Select time" button and then click the mouse (controlling a cursor) on the top panel spectrogram at the time you choose to analyse sea noise in detail, based on the spectral features in the long-time average spectrogram (e.g. intense noise at whale call frequencies).
+The first action to be done in the Recording menu is to press the "Select time" button and then click the mouse (controlling a cursor) on the top panel spectrogram at the time you choose to analyse sea noise in detail, based on the spectral features in the long-time average spectrogram, e.g. intense noise at whale call frequencies.
 The corresponding raw data file will be found and loaded.
 Select settings in the Recording menu according to your preferences and press "Display" to display the waveform and spectrogram of sea noise recorded at the chosen time (bottom panels in Figure 3).